turbek/codecool-proj/project.md

 ### Cookie banner

->Weeks passed and you almost forgot about the cookie policy.
+>Weeks passed, and you almost forgot about the cookie policy.
 The legal team now wants you to wire up the cookie banner with the settings modal.

 1) `git checkout branch task-4-cookie-banner`